xcp-ng/xcp-ng-org/docs/management/manage-locally/cli.md

 ## 🧮 Command types {#command-types}

 The CLI commands can be split in two halves.
 Low-level commands are concerned with listing and parameter manipulation of API objects.
-Higher level commands are used to interact with VMs or hosts in a more abstract level.
+Higher level commands are used to interact with VMs or hosts at a more abstract level.

 The low-level commands are: